-In addition to this novel commitment to measure by measure reliability testing between scorers, every client/research-participant who takes the GLP is introduced to a systematic self-assessment process of their own action-logic prior to receiving feedback about their center-of-gravity action-logic from the GLP.
-In a 2015 test of 66 cases, clients' estimates differed from the GLP analysis in only 6 (or 9%) of the cases.
-In 4 of these cases, discussion with the debriefer led to client agreement with the GLP score (usually because the client realized that the conditions they blamed for their score [e.g. that they were rushed or tired] were their usual conditions at work and therefore reflected their general work action-logic).
-In the other 2 cases, the GLP debriefer came to agree with the participants' self-estimate (because English was not the respondents' first language and affected their written performance [the GLP now permits participants to use Spanish or Russian, and the MAP can be taken in Spanish, German, French, Portuguese, or Russian).
-Thus, in 94% of the cases studied, the client accepted the validity of the GLP analysis.
+Every single GLP score and commentary is reviewed by a senior developmental researcher prior to release to the client or research participant.
+Moreover, every client/research-participant who takes the GLP is introduced to a systematic self-assessment process of their own action-logic, prior to receiving feedback about their center-of-gravity action-logic from the GLP.
+To date, clients' estimates differ from the GLP in only 9% of the cases.
+In 2/3 of the cases of disagreement, discussion has led to client agreement with the GLP score; in the other 1/3 of the cases the GLP debriefer came to agree with the participants' self-estimate (usually because English was not the respondents' first language and affected their written performance [the GLP now permits participants to use Spanish, and the MAP can be taken in Spanish, German, French, Portuguese, or Russian]).
 This process of case-by-case exploration of reliability with research participants is, simultaneously, a new form of reliability testing and a new form of external validity testing.